 Precipitation types | Rain, Snow, Hail, etc.

-Precipitation is water falling from the atmosphere in liquid or solid form.
-Rain, snow, hail, and sleet are four major types of precipitation.
-All precipitation occurs from the clouds.
+Precipitation is water that falls from the atmosphere to Earth’s surface in either liquid or solid form.
+Rain, snow, hail, and sleet are the four major types of precipitation.
+All forms of precipitation originate from clouds.

 Types of Precipitation